sCrypt-Inc/specification/docs/index.rst

 =============================
-The Scrypt Language Reference
+The sCrypt Language Reference
 =============================

-Scrypt (pronounced “ess crypt”) is a high-level smart contract language for Bitcoin SV.
+sCrypt (pronounced “ess crypt”) is a high-level smart contract language for Bitcoin SV.
 Bitcoin supports smart contract with its Forth-like stack based Script language.
 However writing smart contract in native Script is cumbersome and error-prone.
 It quickly becomes intractable when the contract size and complexity grow.

 Script is designed to facilitate writing smart contract running on chain.

 * It is easy to learn.
-Syntactically, Scrypt is similar to Solidity, making it easier to be adopted by existing smart contract developers.
-However, the resemblance is only superficial, since Scrypt is compiled into Bitcoin Script by the underlying compiler, instead of EVM bytecode.
+Syntactically, sCrypt is similar to Solidity, making it easier to be adopted by existing smart contract developers.
+However, the resemblance is only superficial, since sCrypt is compiled into Bitcoin Script by the underlying compiler, instead of EVM bytecode.
 * It is statically typed.
 Type checking can help detect many errors at compile time.
 * It comes with a full-fledged IDE, including editor, compiler, and debugger.
 The first version is web based, no installation required to start playing immediately.

 ..
-Warning:: Scrypt is still in experimental phase and not ready for production use.
+Warning:: sCrypt is still in experimental phase and not ready for production use.

 .. toctree::
    :maxdepth: 2